sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: January 6, 2017 Friday
+**Today's Progress**: Since my JavaScript understanding is not that well, I went through Udemy course lessons and worked on small problems; worked out some algorithms.
+Once, I am somewhat through it, I will start the next FCC project on Wikipedia.

+**Thoughts** The Udemy course by Colt Steels is pretty good.
+It feels that it all coming together… Need to go through the whole course!

 ### Day 3: January 5, 2017 Thursday

 **Today's Progress**: Worked on FCC Weather App.
 Fixed CSS file, Added Country and displayed it with html.
 Added hover effect.
 I already submitted my Weather App, but I will re-submit this new one when I am satisfied with it.